-Research Training Programme
+Research Training Seminars

 - Managing your PhD - a series of three seminars that explore the PhD journey from years 1–3, focusing on the typical issues that many researchers encounter at each stage of that journey.